-On the startup settings screen, press 4 on your keyboard to select enable safe mode on next restart.
+- On the startup settings screen, press 4 on your keyboard to select “Enable Safe Mode” on the next restart.

-If the power button can’t be found from the Windows 11/10 login screen, read this: How to Enter Safe Mode in Windows 11/10 If Your Windows is Corrupted.
+If you’re unable to locate the power button on the Windows 11/10 login screen, refer to this guide: How to Enter Safe Mode in Windows 11/10 If Your Windows is Corrupted.